Man accused of pushing woman in Miami River identified, set to appear before judge - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 First responders responded at around 10:50 a.m., diving into the water to locate the victim before bringing her onto land.
 They were then seen rendering CPR and other lifesaving measures as she was taken to Jackson Memorial Hospital Ryder Trauma Center in critical condition.

 Witnesses kept an eye on Youmans until police arrived and detained him for questioning.
-He was familiar with the victim due to her daily exercises at the park.
+They say they were familiar with the victim due to her daily walks in the park.

 Youmans faces an attempted first-degree murder charge.